douavocado/humanchessplayer/README.md

 Once the 'Status connected' message is received, you can logon to lichess and start playing!
 For non-ultrabullet games, the **first three seconds** of your clock time is left alone.
 This gives you leeway to play your own openings.
 After that, the program kicks in.

 Note this is still a developing project, so at times the engine will still occasionally make very 'computer-like' moves.

+## Warning

+Lichess servers are sensitive to high frequency get requests, which is a problem for this program.
+The current work around is to use some form of vpn/proxy, but note this may damage internet speeds depending on what vpn you use.